 Sex – You’ll need to avoid sexual intercourse for at least 6 weeks to give the vaginal wound time to heal properly.

 Lifting – Avoid heavy lifting for about a month, although this will depend on the type of surgery you had.

-Also called radiotherapy, radiation therapy uses x-rays to kill or damage cancer cells.
-The radiation is targeted at the parts of the body with cancer or areas the cancer cells might have spread to.
+Also known as radiotherapy, radiation therapy uses a controlled dose of radiation to kill or damage cancer cells.
+The radiation is usually in the form of x-ray beams.
+It is targeted at the parts of the body with cancer or areas the cancer cells might have spread to.
 Treatment is carefully planned to do as little harm as possible to healthy tissues.